contactambikaofficial-design/Data_skills-Portfolio/README.md

 **Duration:** 8 Weeks
 **Focus Areas:**
 ### Week 1 – Data Fundamentals and Excel for Analysis
-Learned the basics of data handling and organization using Microsoft Excel.
-Focused on functions, pivot tables, and basic statistical analysis to summarize and interpret datasets efficiently.

 ###  Week 2 – Data Visualization using Power BI / Tableau
-Explored techniques for visualizing data insights through interactive dashboards.
-Gained experience in connecting data sources, creating charts, and designing reports to communicate business trends effectively.

 ###  Week 3 – SQL for Data Extraction and Querying
-Developed skills to extract, filter, and aggregate data using SQL queries.
-Worked with relational databases to understand joins, subqueries, and data normalization principles.

 ###  Week 5 – Azure Cloud for Data Analysis
-Introduced to cloud-based data services on Microsoft Azure and explored relational, non-relational, and analytical data using Azure services.
-Learned how to store, process, and analyze data using Azure SQL, Data Factory, Data Lake, and Synapse.
-Integrated Power BI with Azure SQL to visualise KPIs such as daily sales, top products, and customer loyalty trends.

 ###  Week 6 – Python for Data Analysis (pandas, NumPy, Matplotlib,Seaborn)
-Used Python to clean, analyze, and visualize data programmatically.
-Practiced using pandas for data manipulation, NumPy for computations, and Matplotlib for visual representation of trends and patterns.

 ##  Tools & Technologies
 **Programming**:Python, SQL